dasLicht26/RC_CAR/README.md

 # RC_CAR

 This project was created as a programming exercise for Python.
 Originally, my wife wanted to learn programming, so I designed this project for her.
-It combines many aspects from the STEM/Maker world: electronics, programming, laser-cutting, soldering, 3D printing, and more.
+It combines many basic skills from the STEM/Maker world: electronics, programming, laser-cutting, soldering, 3D printing, communicaton and more.
 The result is not only educational, but also fun for kids!

 With this project, my wife learned Python by controlling the RC car.
 The sender/receiver modules (in C++) were provided by me and do not need to be changed.
 The idea was that she could control the RC car using Python, while the C++ sender/receiver handle the communication and hardware control.

 ## RC Car Model

-This project is based on the following 3D-printed RC car from Thingiverse: [https://www.thingiverse.com/thing:3685946](https://www.thingiverse.com/thing:3685946)
+The Car is based on the following 3D-printed RC car from Thingiverse: [https://www.thingiverse.com/thing:3685946](https://www.thingiverse.com/thing:3685946)

 ## Project Structure